-Every car has differentials which allow the wheels to move and rotate.
-For example, if you have a front-wheel drive vehicle, then the differentials are in the front and will allow the two front wheels to rotate.
+Every car has at least one differential which allows the wheels to move and rotate.
+For example, if you have a front-wheel drive vehicle, then the differential is in the front and will allow the two front wheels to rotate.
 If you a 4-wheel drive vehicle, then you’ll have front and rear differentials.

-If you experience some strange noises as you’re turning, braking, or moving in reverse, then it is likely a problem with your driveshaft.
+If you experience some strange noises as you’re turning, braking, or going in reverse, then it is likely a problem with your driveshaft.
 You may still be able to turn the wheels just fine, but these noises could be an early warning sign that something is wrong.

 There are stiff rods with inclining axes under your vehicle that are able to stay attached by components called universal joints.
 These are also known as “U-joints” and they are necessary for your driveshaft to successfully rotate and move the differentials.

-Each time you step on the brake or turn the steering wheel, the noises will just get louder.
+Each time you step on the brake or turn the steering wheel, the noise will just get louder.
 If you do not address this problem soon, the driveshaft will eventually drop and scrape against the pavement on the road.

 So, if any of these bearings were to become faulty or worn out, then you can expect the driveshaft to start making a lot of strange noises.
-There may even be vibrations coming from it too.
+There may even be vibrations coming from it as well.